nivass2k/YelpCamp/README.md

 # YelpCamp
-My dark theme version of Colt Steele's Yelp Camp with changed UI and populated with Indian cities datasets.
+My dark themed Yelp Camp populated with Indian cities datasets.
 Fixed the bugs with session (due to recent update of connect-mongo)
 You might have already come across Colt Steele's Yelp Camp project.
 If not I am going to describe it anyway please read through to get to know my version of this.

 YelpCamp is inspired from yelp.com.
 YelpCamp is a web Application in which users can find campgrounds and review them.
 Users can also add their own campgrounds.
 A map has also